mhfalken/unity/README.md

 File overview:

 * unity-intro.pdf
-Unity tutorial in Danish witch makes a 2D platform game
+Unity tutorial in Danish which makes a 2D platform game
 cfp_start_pakke.unitypackage (used in the tutorial)
-cfp_final.zip (full solution for the game)
+cfp_final.zip (full solution for the tutorial)

 * cpf_game.zip
 Playable game with extra features.